pygame/stuntcat/README.md

 python run_game.py
 ```

+For playing you could install it with `python3 -m pip install stuntcat`, or download an executable from the [stuntcat releases](https://github.com/pygame/stuntcat/releases) page.

 ## The team:

+* @illume - "fixes to pygame 2, any general thing that needs doing.""

+* TJWhale - "Hey, I'm interested in helping with this community game if I can :) I've got some experience with pygame, I actually lanched a game on steam with it"

+* @nachomonkey - "This update focuses primarily on fixing bugs and adding sounds."

+* @MyreMylar - "Investigating this issue here, I thought I'd start by clearing the pylint output of as much as I could."

 * bitcraft - "I hope I can contribute, but my work schedule is awful". pyscroll, pytmx libraries.

-* blubberquark - "Anyway, I would love to work on some kind of async networking or server features
-Twitch/IRC integration, leaderboards, Discord...""

 * Bottersnake - snäke library.
 "In fact, I have a a load of frees today so I'll probably whip up all the boilerplate needed to make everything else quicker to write."

-* claudeb - "My first cat was named Speedy.
-Because when he went into one of those crazy dashes across the house"

-* dirk0 - "Unfortunately I am terribly busy right now, but I could contribute music and Mac OSX compilation/testing, if needed."
+* @dirk0 - "Unfortunately I am terribly busy right now, but I could contribute music and Mac OSX compilation/testing, if needed."

-* illume - fixes to pygame 2, any general thing that needs doing.

-* Kuba | ThePolish - "pm me if you need sfx and/or music"

-* TJWhale - "Hey, I'm interested in helping with this community game if I can :) I've got some experience with pygame, I actually lanched a game on steam with it"

-* *** - writing

-* hfoxp - "Im interested in helping.
-Im still learning pygame but I would still love to be involved.
-Will be fun and a good learning experience"
+* M - "¡Gatito!" music, sound effects, game design, and graphics.

-* xeno - I tried drawing a cat, it looks weird.
+* @xeno - "I tried drawing a cat, it looks weird."

+* @kleinesfilmroellchen

 ## Awesome libraries